GKM sheaves and nonorientable surface group representations: GKM theory

-The finiteness condition follows easily from compactness of $X$.
-Local freeness of $\F_X$ is an immediate consequence of Lemma \ref{locfreelem}. \end{proof}

 \begin{lem} If $X$ is a \nice $T$-space and $H\subset T$ is a codimension one subtorus, then $H_T^*(X^H)$ is the direct sum of a free and a torsion $A$-module.
-If moreover, $H_T^*(X)$ is torsion-free, then $H_T^*(X^H)$ is free. \end{lem}
+If $H^*_T(X)$ is torsion free, then $H^*_T(X^H)$ is free. \end{lem}